ashermancinelli/ashermancinelli.github.io/src/csblog/2025-9-23-Dataflow-CPUs.md

 ~~~

 In either approach, you need lots of coprocessors to do things like match up data and instruction tags and move memory around, since there may not be registers outside the local scope of a grain or microactor.
+Consequently, this addresses another downside of the dataflow model; exceptions/interrupts are not well-ordered.
+If exceptions are well-ordered within the context that the user expects, then the parallel execution is transparent to the user.
+In a full dataflow model, exceptions may fire unreliably.
+This is also an issue with the control-flow model when the user opts-in to additional out-of-order execution, like vectorization.

 <!--Some of these concepts might feel familiar; co-routines, channels and generators are relatively common today, and they offer an API for describing units of computation similar to grains.
 Placing sequential functions in an execution context like a threadpool where each function reads from channels-->